dukegod/chrome-extension-add-top/README.md

 a small plugin for web page.

-if some page don't have the "go top" button.
+if some pages don't have the "go top" button.

 you can use the small plugin!